-(GAANN (Graduate Assistance in Areas of National Need) and Javits programs support graduate students in a wide range of fields; many outstanding students are unable to accept GAANN Fellowships because they do not qualify for an adequate stipend.) - 2.
-Support federal policies that increase opportunities for access to the university for students and their families, including: - Federal initiatives to promote college access by providing information to students and parents that college is both possible and affordable; build on success of College Foundation of North Carolina (www.CFNC.org) in promoting access to college with a particular focus on low-income, first generation students. - Federal legislation to allow states to decide how to handle residency regarding undocumented students for tuition purposes. - Provisions in the Higher Education Act reauthorization that: strike an appropriate balance between grants and loans for students; provide adequate support for campus-based student aid programs and student support/college access programs; provide greater flexibility for distance education students to qualify for federal grants and loans, while also protecting against fraud and abuse; and guard against inappropriate expansion of transfer of credit.
+(GAANN (Graduate Assistance in Areas of National Need) and Javits programs support graduate students in a wide range of fields; many outstanding students are unable to accept GAANN Fellowships because they do not qualify for an adequate stipend.)

+- 2. Support federal policies that increase opportunities for access to the university for students and their, including: - Federal legislation to allow states to decide how to handle residency regarding undocumented students for tuition purposes. - Support provisions in the Higher Education Act reauthorization that strike an appropriate balance between grants and loans for students, and provide adequate support for campus-based student aid programs and student support/college access programs; provide greater flexibility for distance education students to qualify for federal grants and loans; and guard against inappropriate expansion of transfer of credit.